b-w-a/2018-primary-elections/README.md

-# 2018-primary-elections
+# 2018 Primary Election Analysis

-Data and Code for the 2018 Primary Election Analysis
+This file holds the data and code for the 2018 Primary Election Analysis conducted for UCLA Latino Policy and Politics Initiative (LPPI).
+We will try to add everything that we have here.
+If you have any questions, please reach out to Bryan Wilcox-Archuleta at bwa@ucla.edu.